Volcanoes, Tanagers, & Hummingbirds

 Cost of the Costa Rica Venture: $3,995 per person, based on double occupancy, from San Jose; Single supplement $435 Price includes: All ground transportation in Costa Rica, all meals, taxes, entrance fees, trip information packet, bird list, and services of 2 guides (one local, one Ventures) Not included: Round trip airfare to San Jose, alcoholic beverages, gratuities, laundry, and items of a personal nature.

-A relaxed 10-day tour featuring great birding lodges, gorgeous scenery, lush forests, mostly mild temperatures, and incredible birding, primarily in the mid to higher elevations.
-Also includes a boat trip through the mangroves on the Tarcoles River and stops on both the Caribbean and Pacific slopes.
+A relaxed 9-day tour featuring great birding lodges, gorgeous scenery, lush forests, mostly mild temperatures, and incredible birding, primarily in the Northern part of the country.
+This trip includes a boat trip in the Gulf of Nicoya

 Costa Rica has long had a reputation for being a birder’s paradise, a place where beginning and experienced birders alike can enjoy neotropical birding at its very finest.
 The reputation is certainly well deserved – life abounds here!
 Over 900 species of birds have been recorded within its borders, boasting one of the highest diversities per square mile of any country in the world!